rccc7/reddit-react/README.md

-# Reddit Educational Clone made with Next.js + Tailwind CSS
+# Reddit Clone made with Next.js + Tailwind CSS

 Reddit-like portal.
 App similar to reddit UI that simulates the process of posting, commenting and voting reddits.
 Users can log in using their Reddit account through Next-auth and start posting or commenting reddits.
 Once logged in, users can post new reddits, comment, and vote like as if they were using reddit.